Anithing8/anithing8.github.io/README.md

 **Live Site:** [anithing8.github.io/Doctoolkit/](https://anithing8.github.io/Doctoolkit/)

 ## About the Project
 I'm building this to have a quick, client-side toolkit that runs entirely on your device.
-The main focus is keeping things lightweight, private, and easy to use without needing to upload your files to external servers.
+The main focus is keeping things lightweight,private, and easy to use without needing to upload your files to external servers.

 ## Current Tech Stack
 *   HTML5